joaoreisp/Blog-de-gatos/BlogDeGatos/readme.md

-# Blog de gatos
+# Cat blog

-Desafio do Explorer da Rockeatseat para aplicar o grid, responsividade e animações.
+Rockeatseat Explorer challenge to apply the grid, responsiveness and animations.

 - Desktop
 - Mobile